 First Class Experience On The British Airways Dreamliner B787-9

 Upon entering the plane, I was escorted by one of the flight attendants to the small but exclusive First Class cabin.
-First Class on the BA Boeing 787-9 Dreamliner aircraft feels very private as it only features 8 seats, compared to the usual 14 seats in BA’s other aircraft types (B747, B777, and A380).
-The 8 seats are spread across two rows in a 1-2-1 herringbone configuration, all of them having direct aisle access.
-The 4 First Class seats on the sides are ideal for solo travelers (with 2 large windows per seat, offering great views), while the 4 seats in the middle are perfect for those traveling with a companion.
-But if you are a solo traveler and you end up in one of the middle seats, there’s no problem as you can raise a divider for complete privacy.
+First Class on the BA Boeing 787-9 Dreamliner aircraft feels very private as it only features eight seats, compared to the usual fourteen seats in BA’s other aircraft types (B747, B777, and A380).
+The eight seats are spread across two rows in a 1-2-1 herringbone configuration, all of them having direct aisle access.
+The 4 First Class seats on the sides are ideal for solo travelers (with two large windows per seat, offering great views), while the 4 seats in the middle are perfect for those traveling with a companion.
+But if you are a solo traveler and you end up in one of the middle seats, there’s no problem, as you can raise a divider for complete privacy.
 The First Class cabin features a beautiful, contemporary, somewhat minimalistic design (which I liked a lot): it feels luxurious.
 The dark and light neutral colors create a relaxing ambiance of well-being and comfort.

 Created specifically for the Boeing 787-9, the new First Class suite is an upgraded version of the ‘old’ product that you find on BA’s other long-haul planes and is currently the best that BA has to offer in terms of cabin comfort.
 Contrary to the enclosed First Class suites with sliding doors that you find on several other airlines these days, the BA B787-9 First Class seat features an open design.
 However, it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls).

 The seat itself is quite spacious, with a generous pitch of 73 inches (185 cm) and a width of 22 inches (56 cm).
-It features a dark, leather-stitched upholstery, giving you the feeling of being seated in a luxury car.
+It features dark, leather-stitched upholstery, giving you the feeling of being seated in a luxury car.
 In front of the seat, there’s a large, 23-inch (58 cm) entertainment screen (more on that later) and the (adjustable) ottoman.
-Because the entertainment screen is fixed above the ottoman, there’s no possibility to use the ottoman as an extra seat to dine with a buddy within your suite.
-However, the fixed screen has the advantage that you don’t need to stow the screen during takeoff and landing, so you can continue to watch your movie and enjoy gate to gate entertainment.
+Because the entertainment screen is fixed above the ottoman, there’s no possibility of using the ottoman as an extra seat to dine with a buddy within your suite.
+However, the fixed screen has the advantage that you don’t need to stow the screen during takeoff and landing, so you can continue to watch your movie and enjoy gate-to-gate entertainment.
 One side of the seat features a retro chrome pearlite reading lamp and a large, shiny tray table (which can be pulled out from the suite’s sidewall).
 A jog wheel control device regulates each feature within the suite, from the side lamp to seat recline: you press the button of the seat feature that you want to adjust and then turn the wheel either way to manipulate the lights or lumbar support.

-In addition to the overhead bins, there are four dedicated spaces within the suite to store all your stuff: a narrow inward-facing wardrobe is ideal for hanging your coat; a triangular-shaped bin to store your shoes and/or bag; a small cabinet is located next to the seat at eye level and features a vanity mirror inside, and a tiny storage space below the seat controls and power ports that also holds the remote control is perfect for storing your wallet and mobile.
+In addition to the overhead bins, there are four dedicated spaces within the suite to store all your stuff.
+A narrow inward-facing wardrobe is ideal for hanging your coat; a triangular-shaped bin to store your shoes and/or bag; a small cabinet is located next to the seat at eye level and features a vanity mirror inside, and a tiny storage space below the seat controls and power ports that also holds the remote control is perfect for storing your wallet and mobile.